-Outcome Local Infrastructure which contributes to public health and safety, supports growth, connects communities, activities communities and helps to protect the natural environment.
-By ensuring that adequate public stormwater disposal systems are available at an affordable cost, and by ensuring that all stormwater disposal services assets are well maintained, operated efficiently.
+Outcome How the Activity Contributes Local Infrastructure which contributes to public health and safety, supports growth, connects communities, activities communities and helps to protect the natural environment.
+By ensuring that adequate public stormwater disposal systems are available at a affordable cost, and by ensuring that all stormwater disposal services assets are we maintained, operated efficiently.
 By ensuring the community minimizes the negatives impact on the environment.